 - College Admission Criteria

-- Earned an associate degree, diploma or certificate in an allied health program (radiologic technology, respiratory therapy, surgical technology, paramedics, etc.)
+- Earned an associate degree, diploma or certificate in an allied health program (radiologic technology, respiratory therapy, surgical technology, paramedic, etc.)

 - Completed a minimum of 24 credits in allied health coursework

-- Applicants who have not yet completed a degree, diploma or certificate may be considered for admission based on credit hours completed
+- Applicants who have not yet completed a degree, diploma certificate may be considered for admission based on credits hours completed

 In addition to meeting the College Admission Criteria, international applicants are required to provide the following: